gohugoio/hugo/content/extras/highlighting.md

 ways &mdash; either pre-processed server side from your content, or to defer the processing to the client side, using a JavaScript library.
-The advantage of server side is that it doesn’t depend on a JavaScript library and consequently works very well when read from an rss feed.
-The advantage of client side is that it doesn’t cost anything when building your site and some of the highlighting scripts available cover more languages than pygments does.
+The advantage of server side is that it doesn’t depend on a JavaScript library and consequently works very well when read from an RSS feed.
+The advantage of client side is that it doesn’t cost anything when building your site and some of the highlighting scripts available cover more languages than Pygments does.

-For the pre-processed approach, Highlighting is performed by an external python based program called [pygments](http://pygments.org) and is triggered via an embedded shortcode.
-If pygments is absent from the path, it will silently simply pass the content along unhighlighted.
+For the pre-processed approach, Highlighting is performed by an external Python-based program called [Pygments](http://pygments.org) and is triggered via an embedded shortcode.
+If Pygments is absent from the path, it will silently simply pass the content along unhighlighted.

 ## Server-side